 Here are some common issues experienced by users and their solutions:

-Windows 10 and Graphics Driver Update do not match
+Windows 10 And Graphics Driver Update Do Not Match

-Here’s the problem: The Windows Update thinks your NVIDIA driver is up to date, but really – it is not.
+Here’s the problem: The Windows Update thinks your NVIDIA driver is up to date, but it is not.
 As you might have already guessed, your NVIDIA control panel won’t open after the latest Anniversary Update on your Windows 10 Operating System, and we are here to help you out.

 Follow these steps to download the latest graphics driver and get your NVIDIA Control Panel back up and fully functional.

-- Double Click on the Display Adapters and then double click on your NVIDIA Graphics card.
+- Double Click on the Display Adapters and then double-click on your NVIDIA Graphics card.

-- Hit Driver tab at the top of the dialog box and then click the Update Driver button.
+- Hit the Driver tab at the top of the dialog box and click the Update Driver button.
 It will show you two options: Search automatically for updated driver software; Browse my computer for driver software.

 Integrated Graphics Driver Problem

-If this is the case, then simply navigate to your “Device Manager” (as directed in the previous section) and go to “Display Adapters” to confirm what graphics your PC is using.
+If this is the case, then navigate to your “Device Manager” (as directed in the previous section) and go to “Display Adapters” to confirm what graphics your PC is using.
 Make sure that your onboard motherboard graphics is disabled.

 Here are a few instructions before you start using the DDU tool:

-- Make a backup or system restore point just to be safe
+- Make a backup or system restore point just to be safe.

-- It is best to exclude the DDU folder from any Anti-Virus software (like Windows Defender etc.) to avoid problems.
+- It is best to exclude the DDU folder from any Antivirus software (like Windows Defender etc.) to avoid problems.

-Please note that the software does NOT work for removing drivers except NVIDIA, AMD and Intel GPUs (Graphics Processor Unit) and Microsoft .NET Framework 3.0 (or higher) should be pre-installed.
+Please note that the software does NOT work for removing drivers except NVIDIA, AMD, and Intel GPUs (Graphics Processor Unit), and Microsoft .NET Framework 3.0 (or higher) should be pre-installed.

-If your Graphics Card happens to be using this software then you can fix the problem by following the steps mentioned below:
+If your Graphics Card happens to be using this software, then you can fix the problem by following the steps mentioned below:

 - Perform a clean Reboot/Restart.